melizalab/libtfr/README.md

 ### License

-libtfr was written by C Daniel Meliza (dmeliza@uchicago.edu) and is licensed under the Gnu Public License (GPL) version 2; see COPYING for details.
+libtfr was written by C Daniel Meliza and is licensed under the Gnu Public License (GPL) version 2; see COPYING for details.

 some code is adapted from chronux (<http://www.chronux.org>), by Partha Mitra and Hemant Bokil, also licensed under GPL version 2